 Once you finish with the caves and walking around the foothills head to attraction number 2 if you have a LOT of energy left.

-I have seen 5 year olds make the trip as well as 60 year olds.
-I’ve seen couple women that weighed in excess of 200 pounds (90? kg).
+I have seen 5-year-olds make the trip as well as 60-year-olds.
+I’ve seen a couple women that weighed in excess of 200 pounds (90? kg).
 I saw a guy that was 300 lbs (140kg?).
 If you are FIT, you can make it.
 Go slowly, it’s not a race.
 I think it takes most people 40 minutes to an hour to get to the top.